ninabarzh/broomstick/content/posts/ice.md

 cover:
   image: "/images/ice-us.png"
   alt: "A diverse group of activists and migrant families link arms in front of an ICE detention bus.
 Protest signs read “No One Is Illegal” and “Abolish ICE.”
 Indigenous leaders stand alongside children holding handmade posters.
 Legal observers document the scene."
   caption: "Communities stand their ground: Migrant families, Indigenous leaders, and advocates form a human barrier against deportation.
-As ICE looms, so does resistance—grounded in solidarity, not fear."
+As ICE looms, so does resistance—grounded in solidarity, not fear.
+A screenshot of a bit of 'Know Your Rights' training on the right."
   relative: false
 ---